 Planning a trip to Andalusia soon?
 We lived in this part of Southern Spain for a little while and have plenty of tips and ideas to share.
-In this blog post you will find a list of links to our blog posts about Andalusia’s most popular attractions.
+In this blog post you will find information on all the best places to visit in Andalucia.
 They include our most favourite white villages as well as nature parks, cities and day trip suggestions.
+It’s just a summary to help you find furhter information via links to our most popular Andalusia travel blog posts!

 In 2017 we made the crazy decision to leave our home in Australia to test life in Spain.
 We found a house in the little seaside town of Fuengirola on the Costa del Sol.
 (Read more about our journey here)